werb210/client/replit.md

 ## Overview

-This is a full-stack financial application portal that allows clients to submit lending applications through a multi-step form interface.
-The system uses a modern tech stack with React + TypeScript frontend, Express.js backend, and PostgreSQL database with Drizzle ORM.
+This is a client-side financial application portal that allows end users to submit lending applications through a multi-step form interface.
+The system is architected as a frontend-only application that communicates with a separate staff backend via secure API calls.

 ## System Architecture

-The application follows a monorepo structure with clear separation between client, server, and shared components:
+The application follows a client-staff separation architecture:

-- **Client**: React 18 + Vite + TypeScript frontend application
+- **Client**: Frontend-only React 18 + Vite + TypeScript application (this repository)
-- **Server**: Express.js backend with session-based authentication
+- **Staff Backend**: Separate application managing shared database and business logic
-- **Shared**: Common database schema and types
+- **API Communication**: Centralized via `/lib/api.ts` to staff backend at `https://staff.borealfinance.app/api`
-- **Database**: PostgreSQL with Drizzle ORM for type-safe database operations
+- **No Local Database**: All data operations route through staff backend API

 ### Technology Stack